-Prosper is a fellow of the Rwanda Academy of Science, Co-chair and founding member of the Rwanda Young Academy Association; and he holds a research associate position at the University of Johannesburg.
-He is also actively involved in the The African Light Source (AfLS) project, as a member of the executive steering committee of the African light source foundation.
-AfLS project is working towards building a synchrotron light source on the African continent that will contribute significantly to the African science renaissance.
+He is actively involved in the The African Light Source (AfLS) project, as a Trustee and Deputy Chair of the Executive Committee of the African light source Foundation.
+The AfLS project is working towards building a synchrotron light source on the African continent that will contribute significantly to the African science renaissance.